ytarazona/scikit-eo/paper/paper.md

 ### Example 01: Random Forest (RF) classifier

-In this first example a Landsat-8 OLI (Operational Land Imager) will be used to classify using the Random Forest (RF) classifier.
+In this example, in a small region of southern Brazil, optical imagery from Landsat-8 OLI (Operational Land Imager) will be used to classify land cover using the machine learning algorithm Random Forest (RF) ([@Breiman2001]).
+Four types of land cover will be mapped, i.e., agriculture, forest, bare soil and water.
+The input data needed is the satellite image and the spectral signatures collected.
+The output as a dictionary will provide: i) confusion matrix, ii) overall accuracy, iii) kappa index and iv) a classes map.
-[Here we need a clearer description, like the context, the issue and how the package provide the outcome]

 ```python
 # 01. Libraries to used in these examples